"Deep roots are not reached by the frost."

 A root chakra cleansing and grounding ritual is a simple but powerful way to connect with your first chakra.

 Grounding yourself using root chakra stones can give you the energy and strength you need to give your very best in the present moment.
 This helps you to live with mindfulness today, and also plan for an optimistic tomorrow.

 - Cleanse your space and your stone by burning sage.
 This will draw out any built-up negative energy in your space and in your stone, prepping it for use.

-You can use our Premium California White Sage Huge 9'' Smudge Sticks (3 Pack).
+You can use our premium California White Sage Smudge Sticks.
 These sage sticks are: